Strategic Plan KPIs

 Read below for more information about each measure for the Strategic Plan Education Goal.

-1. Measure: Number of participants in County-sponsored lifelong learning opportunities
+1. Measure: Number of participants in County-sponsored lifelong learning classes/activities

 Description: Lifelong learning is the ongoing, voluntary, and self-motivated pursuit of learning for either personal or professional reasons.
 It encompasses learning across all ages, in various settings, and through diverse methods.
 This measure tracks the number of participants in lifelong learning classes and activities offered through Prince William Area Agency on Aging, Libraries, Department of Parks & Recreation, and Virginia Cooperative Extension.